kamaroly/ash-phoenix-starter/README.md

 Don't reinvent the wheel for common features.
 Clone it, rename it and start shipping with confidence today.
 Build for fast prototype and scaling in the future.

+All concepts used in this starter can also be found in the [Ash Framework for Phoenix Developers](https://medium.com/@lambert.kamaro/ash-framework-for-phoenix-developpers-c29b0a147552) blog serie.
+I will continue to add feature and documentation as time allows.

 ![Ash Phoenix Starter Kit](dashboard.png "Starter Kit Dashboard")

 ## FEATURES